 Heating, cooling and domestic hot water on tap

-The Central Water Loop will prevent the communal areas and corridors overheating, maintaining a temperature of around 23ºC, as water is circulated from the heat pumps on the roof at an ambient temperature.
+The Central Water Loop will prevent the communal areas and corridors overheating, maintaining a temperature of around 23oC, as water is circulated from the high efficiency reversible heat pumps on the roof at an ambient temperature.
 The Altherma WS units allow for each property occupant to manage the heating, cooling and domestic hot water to meet their individual requirements via their own metered electricity supply.

 Learn more